xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 You have simulated adding traffic to the network by adding demands.
 Using Design you can also apply a growth percentage to a demand or set of demands and project that growth into the future.

-#### Step 13 Capacity Planning and Forecasting
+#### Step 11 Capacity Planning and Forecasting
 - Apply a Growth Percentage to Demands
-    - Highlight sites NYC and WDC
-    - Right click the one of the sites and select **Filter to Intersite Demands->with selected sites as source**
-    - Select the demands in the table and open the Properties menu
+    - Select the demands between sites NYC and WDC
     - Apply a Growth Percentage of 30%.
 (This means you are estimating the demands will grow by 30% over the next time period.)
-    - Click OK
 - Create Growth Plans
     - Select **Tools->Create Growth Plans**
     - Select Demand Growth Percentage